vicky5124/lavasnek_rs/README.md

 Then you should be able to import the library and use it!

-## Building and Running
+## Building and Running the hikari example

-If you wanna build the project from source, you will need:
+If you wanna build the project from source, (for contributing, compiling to a different architecture than x86_64 or for python 3.10) you will need:

 ```bash
 # It is highly recommended that you use Linux, either natively or with WSL2